hbctraining/Intro-to-ChIPseq/lessons/12_functional_analysis.md

 * Annotating peaks with gene and genomic feature information
 * Obtaining biological context for identified binding sites using functional enrichment tools
+* Using the seqqunce data for peaks to identify possible over-represented motifs

 ## Annotation and Functional Analysis